Tyler-Robison/HealthyEater_backend/README.md

 There are 4 backend routes, defined in app.js
 1) /auth - Routes related to user auth.
-2) /user - Get user info and delete user account.
+2) /user - Routes for getting user info and account deletion.
 3) /recipes - Routes that get recipe info from Spoontacular API and manage user recipes.
 4) /meals - Routes related to user mealplan.